avitial/people-counter-app/writeup.md

 # Project Write-Up

-For this project I decided to use ssdlite_mobilenet_v2_coco_2018_05_09 model as the model footprint was small and for this specific usa case it met the project needs.
+For this project I decided to use ssdlite_mobilenet_v2_coco_2018_05_09 model as the model footprint was small and for this specific use case it met the project needs.
 To run the application follow these steps from main directory:

   1. Setup environment variables: $ source /opt/intel/openvino/bin/setupvars.sh
-  2. Start the Mosca server, if successfull you will see 'Mosca server started':
+  2. Start the Mosca server, if successful you will see 'Mosca server started':
       $ cd webservice/server/node-server
       $ node ./server.js
   3. Open new terminal and start the GUI, if successful you will see webpack "Compiled successfully":